 Matthew Wyles was appointed to the Board in August 2007 and was previously Group Development Director of Portman Building Society.
-Prior to joining Portman Building Society in 1997, Matthew's career was in general insurance, latterly as Executive Director within the Global Reinsurance Division at Willis plc.
-Matthew is responsible for the branch network, the Group's call centers, online operations and group intermediary sales across all of the Group's brands.
-He is also currently serving a second term as Chairman of the Council of Mortgage Lenders.
+Prior to joining Portman in 1997, Matthew was an executive director within the Global Reinsurance Division at the Willis Corroon Group specializing in mortgage risk.
+Matthew is responsible for the branch network, direct channels and group intermediary sales across both Nationwide and The Mortgage Works brands.
+He is also a Director of various Society subsidiaries